+Owen hesitated.

+Well . . . not quite so much, perhaps,' he faltered

+out after a moment's reflection.

-factitious feel- " Ione asked her advantage. not quite so t after a moinued in a tone voman all over, her transitions of emotion were intensely rapid.
-"Would you blow up the Czar, for example, all on your own account?
+'No, of course not!'
+Ione continued, in a tone of feminine triumph.
+She was woman all over, which is another way of saying her transitions of emotion were intensely rapid.
+'Would you blow up the Czar, for example, all on your own account?
 Would you lay a plot to explode him?
-I, for one, don't for a moment believe it."
-"Probably not," Owen admitted, after another short pause of internal struggle.
-Somehow.
-Ione compelled him to tell the truth, and to search out his inmost and most personal feelings, in matters which he had long given ever himself to Mr. Hayward's supreme direction.
-"No, I knew you wouldn't!"
-Ione echoed, looking across at him and drying her tears.
-"It's only your father confessor that drives you to these extremities.
+I, for one, don't for a moment believe it.'

+'Probably not,' Owen admitted, after another short pause of internal struggle.
+Somehow, Ione compelled him to tell the truth, and to search out his inmost and most personal feelings in matters which he himself had long given over to Mr. Hayward's supreme direction.

+'No, I knew you wouldn't!'
+Ionê echoed, looking across at him and drying her tears.
+'It's only your father confessor that drives you to these extremities.
 You've given him your conscience to keep, and you never so much as take it out to have a look at it yourself.
 But you're a man, Owen, now, and your manhood compels you to reconstruct your faith.
-The question is, do you or do you not believe in this movement so much that you're prepared to sacrifice your own life and strength-and me into the bargain-to Mr. Hayward's schemes and Mr. Hayward's principles?"
+The question is, Do you or do you not believe in this movement so much that you're prepared to sacrifice your own life and strength-and mainto the bargain-to Mr. Hayward's schemes and Mr. Hayward's principles?'

 She spoke it out plainly.
 Owen could not choose but listen.
-It was treason, he knew-high treason to the Cause, and yet after all very rational treason.
-There was plain common sense in every word Ione said.
-Why accept, offhand, Mr. Hayward's system of things as an infallible guide to moral conduct in a world where so many conflicting opinions bear sway alternatively?
+It was treason, he knew-high treason to the Cause, and yet, after all, very rational treason.
+There was plain common-sense in every word Ionê said.
+Why accept offhand Mr. Hayward's system of things as an infallible guide to moral conduct in a world where so many conflicting opinions bear sway alternately?
 Was Mr. Hayward the Pope?
 Was Bond Street a new Vatican?
-But Mr. Hayward's money!
+But Mr. Hayward's money?
 And Mr. Hayward's kindness!
-Must he be ungrateful and base, and betray his great benefactor, all for the sake of that prime stumbling-block of our-kind, a woman?
+Must he be ungrateful and base, and betray his great benefactor, all for the sake of that prime stumbling-block of our kind, a woman?

 CHAPTER XXVI.